 Chapters 3 - 5 describe the outer core of the system.
 Chapter 3 focusses on the dynamic aspects.
 In particular, this Chapter introduces the fundamental operational units of task and command.
 Oberon's tasking model distinguishes the categories of interactive tasks and background tasks.
 Interactive tasks are represented on the display screen by rectangular areas, so-called viewers.
 Background tasks need not be connected with any displayed object.
-They are scheduled with low priority when interactive tasks and background tasks are mapped to a single process by the task scheduler.
+They are scheduled with low priority when interactions are absent.
+A good example of a background task is the memory garbage collector.
+Both interactive tasks and background tasks are mapped to a single process by the task scheduler.
 Commands in Oberon are explicit atomic units of interactive operations.
 They are realized in the form of exported parameterless procedures and replace the heavier-weight notion of program known from more conventional operating systems.
-The Chapter continues with an outline of the system control toolbox.
+The Chapter continues with a definition of a software toolbox as a logically connected collection of commands.
+It terminates with an outline of the system control toolbox.